openshift/installer/Documentation/install/rhel/installing-workers.md

 In large scale clusters, worker nodes may hold containers running several different types of applications.
 The flexibility and ease of adding drivers to Red Hat Enterprise Linux allows Kubernetes worker components to be deployed with specialized workloads and hardware.

-If you have not yet created a cluster, use [CoreOS Container Linux][container-linux] as the operating system for the deployment.
-Then, use Tectonic Installer to deploy a cluster on [bare metal][bare-install] (or [AWS][aws-install]).
-When defining nodes for the cluster, set the worker node count to 0.
+If you have not yet created a cluster, use Tectonic Installer to deploy on [bare metal][bare-install] (or [AWS][aws-install]).
+The Installer will use Container Linux for the master nodes, and you may configure additional Container Linux worker nodes.

-Once the cluster is deployed, follow this guide to use Tectonic Installer to launch worker nodes on a RHEL environment.
+Once the cluster is deployed, follow this guide to configure and join additional worker nodes running Red Hat Enterprise Linux.

 ## Architecture